alberto56/dcycleblog/_posts/2023-06-16-market-vs-limit-price.md

 * USD-CAD
 * CAKE

 The reason I put both CAD-USD and USD-CAD is because I want to come up with a demonstration that a specific approach works whether or the market price is on an upward or downward tendancy.
-Dduring the period covered by our historical data, USD got more expensive for buyers paying in CAD; and inversly, CAD got cheaper for buyers paying in USD.
+During the period covered by our historical data, USD got more expensive for buyers paying in CAD; and inversly, CAD got cheaper for buyers paying in USD.
 If we can find a way to make limit orders work for us in both cases, then we know that we are not simply winning because we happen to be riding the market.

 Each of our tabs contains variables in blue (you can clone the spreadsheet and put your own numbers there if you want):